University Committee List

 Curriculum Advisory Board (CAB): Eight "elected" faculty members, One each "elected by and from" each college and one by and from the Library, 2-year staggered terms, renewable.
 Responsible for making recommendations to the Provost or designee on the implementation, monitoring, and development of the GE program.
 In consultation with appropriate disciplinary faculty, it is responsible for the coordination of assessment and the addition or deletion of individual courses as well as any proposed substitutions.
 Since CAB will advise the Provost on a major university program, it may either initiate advice or respond to requests for advice.
 (EM 10-01)

-Educational Policies And Programs Committee: One of the two Standing Committees of the Academic Senate, though which the Senate does most of its work.
+Educational Policies And Programs Committee: One of the two Standing Committees of the Academic Senate, through which the Senate does most of its work.
 In addition to the senators appointed to the committee, there are seats for three faculty (non-senators), 1-year terms.
 Establishes, reviews, and monitors all curricular policies and academic requirements.
 Reviews changes in reorganization of departments, schools and programs.
-EPPC meets the second and fourth Tuesdays of each month, 2:30-4:30 p.m.
+Meetings are Thursdays at 2:30 pm in Kendall 207.
+Please go to http://www.csuchico.edu/fs/meetings.shtml for EPPC meeting dates.

 (Guidelines are available by contacting the Academic Senate office)